AUPHA Advocacy - Current Issues

 The US Department of Education’s (ED) Reimagining and Improving Student Education (RISE) Committee advanced a proposed definition of “professional degree programs” under OBBBA that excludes health administration degrees like the MHA, MHSA, MBA, MPH, MPA, and others, as well as most other health professions programs.
 This change could restrict access to federal loan support for most health professions and weaken the pipeline of healthcare management practitioners to our communities.

-The Association of University Programs in Health Administration is leading national advocacy to ensure that healthcare administration degrees remain recognized and supported as "professional".
+The Association of University Programs in Health Administration is leading national advocacy to ensure that healthcare administration degrees remain recognized and supported as "professional."
+This advocacy includes individual efforts, as well as joint efforts as a Full and Founding Member of the Federation of Associations of Schools of Health Professions (FASHP) and as a member of the Steering Committee of the Advanced Workforce Professional Alliance (APWA).

 Frequently Asked Questions

-These FAQs outline the proposal, its impact on student aid, and key advocacy timelines.
+These FAQs outline the proposal and its potential impact on student aid and the field of healthcare management.

 Line.png